‘And what does the Lord require of you? To act justly and to love mercy and to walk humbly with your God.’ Micah 6:8.

 - Learn the principles of nutrition, healthy eating and how to cook.

 The Design and Technology curriculum at Guilden Sutton Church of England Primary School addresses the requirements from Design and Technology National Curriculum.
 Through a variety of creative and practical activities, we teach the knowledge, understanding and skills needed to engage in an involved process of designing and making.
 Key skills and key knowledge for D&T have been mapped across the school to ensure progression between year groups.
 Design and Technology lessons are also taught as a block so that children’s learning is focused throughout each unit of work.
 Work is recorded in bespoke work booklets for each project with an image of the final product on the front.
 These booklets are then presented and collected in D&T folders that are passed up through school.
 Risk assessments are completed before using tools and equipment to ensure the safety of the children.
 Staff and specifically the subject leader are provided with up-to-date training and professional development to ensure the curriculum is taught to the highest possible standard.
+All children receive the same curriculum offer.
+Our ambitious, broad and balanced curriculum is adapted to ensure learning for all our children is never narrowed.
+Design and Technology resources and additional support are available and utilised where appropriate to further enhance first quality teaching.

 At Guilden Sutton Church of England Primary School we support our pupils to build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users and purposes.
 Our children enjoy the process of putting new skills and knowledge into practice.
 Within the project, the children are given the time, to test, critique and evaluate their ideas, whilst ensuring a good quality finish to their products.
 Pupils’ D&T work may be assessed throughout the design process and by teachers judging recorded work against the design criteria and the ‘Can I’ statements for that project.
 These assessments are recorded on the front of the D&T booklet and will be conducted through observations and discussion.